fpgadeveloper/ethernet-fmc-zynq-gem/PetaLinux/README.md

 There is a patch contained in this repo that fixes this issue so that VADJ is correctly enabled on the ZCU104 board.

-#### TEBF0808 ZynqMP FSBL patch for 2018.2
+#### TEBF0808 ZynqMP FSBL patch

 The FSBL for the TEBF0808 board needs some modifications to enable certain clocks before the bitstream is loaded and application/OS is launched.
-To incorporate the modifications, this repo contains a template FSBL called "Zynq MP FSBL for TEBF0808" in the `EmbeddedSw` directory.
-The SDK build script uses this template when generating the FSBL for this board.
+To incorporate the modifications into the PetaLinux build, this repo contains a patch for the FSBL located here:

-The SDK build script also changes the compiler options of the FSBL for this board.

-Note that to build PetaLinux for this board using the `build-petalinux` script, you must first run the SDK build script to generate the FSBL .elf file.
+`<repo>/PetaLinux/src/tebf0808/project-spec/meta-user/recipes-bsp/fsbl/files/tebf0808_fsbl.patch`

 ### Port configurations